Kamayan: Social significance

-Kamayan is an informal and intimate method of dining.
-It has a general atmosphere of sharing, and participants usually talk throughout the meal.
-It does not have the strict etiquette and rules of western dining, and the dishes served depend on what is available.
-Kamayan may be done in private family meals, or at gatherings, parties, picnics, or fiestas.
+As in other countries, eating with the hands is an informal and intimate method of dining.
+It does not have the strict etiquette and rules of western dining with utensils.
+Eating with the hands may be done in private family meals, or at gatherings, parties, picnics, or fiestas.

 History

-The practice of kamayan is pre-colonial.
-It has been described in by Antonio Pigafetta in the Magellan expedition, as well as by Spanish missionaries during the Spanish colonial period.
+The practice of eating with hands is pre-colonial.
+It has been described by Antonio Pigafetta in the Magellan expedition, as well as by Spanish missionaries during the Spanish colonial period.
 While utensils like wooden spoons and ladles existed for serving and cooking in pre-colonial Filipino culture, they were not used for eating.

 The practice was tolerated during the Spanish period, but it was suppressed during the American colonial period when American dining etiquette and the use of spoons and forks were aggressively promoted.

-Kamayan became a particularly popular way of celebrating Filipino culture in the 1980s and 1990s, a fact reflected in the ubiquitous popularity of an upscale restaurant chain called "Kamayan."
+Eating with hands became a particularly popular way of celebrating Filipino culture in the 1980s and 1990s, a fact reflected in the ubiquitous popularity of an upscale restaurant chain called "Kamayan".
+This and other copycat restaurants offered socially acceptable outlets for eating with the hands when dining out, and offered either dining from individual plates or the fully communal boodle fight experience or both, but the terms kamayan' and salu-salo began to be conflated with each other and with "boodle fight", which eventually spread to the Filipino diaspora.

 Boodle fight

 A boodle fight is a meal that dispenses with cutlery and dishes.
-Diners instead eat with their hands straight off the table unlike typical kamayan instances of eating with the hands off individual plates.
-The food is placed on top of a long banana leaf-lined trestle table and in the true military practice, diners do not sit in chairs but instead stand shoulder to shoulder in a line on both sides of the table.
+Diners instead eat with their hands straight off the table or leaves on the table where the food is spread, unlike typical kamayan instances of eating with the hands off individual plates regardless of how the food is placed on the table.
+The food is placed on top of a long banana leaf-lined trestle table and diners do not sit in chairs but stand shoulder to shoulder in a line on both sides of the table.

 A senior officer or enlisted personnel then utters the traditional command for the boodle fight to begin: